 When artists situate themselves as global citizens and work with communities across countries and cultures, their impact is large in scale – providing people they work with, a sense of purpose, belonging, healing and voice.
 Artists from the exhibition Drew Matott and Virginia Zanetti and artist/educator Raoul Deal discuss what inspires them to keep working with international communities to make art.

 Landays: Poetry of Afghan Women, Dec.
 2, 11:30 a.m. – 12:30 p.m.
 CST

 Landays, a film by Inna Dmitrieva, is both a celebration of the Landay, a traditional couplet form of Afghan poetry, and an exploration of women’s life in contemporary Afghanistan.
 Centered around an interview with a young woman from Kabul, the piece juxtaposes rephotographed images of Afghan life with performances of several landay couplets.
-Students and community members are invited to participate in reading translations of Landays in an act of solidarity for women and girls currently in danger in Afghanistan.
+Students and viewers are invited to sign up/choose a Landays they would like to read.
 More information on this will be available prior to the event.